 At AVASK we can provide assistance and advice to employers in the Winchester area in a wide range of areas.
 The following is an overview of the rules governing salary sacrifice...

 When an employee gives up the right to receive part of the cash pay due under his or her employment contract, this is called a 'salary sacrifice' (sometimes known as 'salary exchange').
-It is entirely effective for tax and NIC purposes - the employee is simply taxed on the lower gross pay.

 Q. Why would someone give up part of their salary?